Your bonus calculations of Rs. 3499 and Rs. 8400 are both correct, with 8.33% and 20%, respectively.

 From India, Chennai

-In accordance with the terms of the Principal Act, every employee who draws a salary of INR 10,000 or below per month and who has worked for not less than 30 days in an accounting year, is eligible for bonus (calculated as per the methodology provided under the Principal Act) with the floor of 8.33% of the salary payable to him/her and a cap on the maximum bonus statutorily payable (20% of the salary).
+Per the provisions of the Principal Act, any employee earning a salary of INR 10,000 or less per month and having worked for a minimum of 30 days in an accounting year is entitled to a bonus (calculated as per the methodology outlined in the Principal Act) with a minimum of 8.33% of their salary and a maximum bonus limit of 20% of their salary.

-However, where an employee's salary was over INR 3,500 per month, for the purposes of calculating bonus, the salary was to be assumed to be INR 3,500 per month.
-With a view to maximise bonus earnings, the Amendment Act has increased the wage ceiling for calculation to INR 7,000 and has also factored in possibilities where the minimum wage payable to such employees may be over INR 7,000, thereby giving employees the flexibility to draw a higher amount as bonus.
+Previously, if an employee's salary exceeded INR 3,500 per month, the bonus calculation assumed their salary to be INR 3,500.
+The Amendment Act has now raised the wage ceiling for calculation to INR 7,000 and considered scenarios where the minimum wage for such employees may surpass INR 7,000, providing them with the opportunity to receive a higher bonus amount.

 Regards,